jstonge/network-science-insularity/docs/arc-diagram.md

 <div class="grid grid-cols-2">
   <div>
-    In the arc diagram figure, we have the subfields co-occurences within paper that have as primary topic <em>Statistical mechanics of complex networks</em>.
-The topic is a clustering of the citation network for works that have incoming and outgoing citations.
-Then, openAlex team linked the topics with subfield and fields from Scopus using Gpt-3.5 Turbo.
+    The arc diagram displays subfields co-occurences within paper with <em>Statistical mechanics of complex networks</em> as primary topic.
+Nodes are colored according to their field of research.
+This is a very neat way to know which subfields tend to show up together.
   </div>
   <div>${
     resize((width) => arc(nodes, links, {width}))